farling42/fvtt-easy-regions/README.md

 ![image](https://raw.githubusercontent.com/farling42/fvtt-easy-regions/master/images/region-distance.webp)

+## Custom Message for Teleport Token

+- Custom strings can be specified (separately for player and GMs) when using the "confirm" checkbox on Teleport Token region behaviors.
+Just like the base message strings, you can use the tags `{token}`, `{region}`, `{scene}` within your message to get the name of the corresponding object.

 ## Installation

 The module can be found from Foundry's module settings page.
 Alternatively the latest version can be installed using the following link: